sourcegraph/sourcegraph-public-snapshot/docs/getting-started/docker.md

 ## Storage

+Most Sourcegraph data is stored in a PostgreSQL database, which the `PG*` environment variables must point to.

-Sourcegraph's data (repositories, builds, users, etc.) is persisted on the host using a
-[Docker volume](https://docs.docker.com/userguide/dockervolumes/).
-The
-command above uses the `/var/lib/sourcegraph` directory on the host to store this data.
+Sourcegraph's Git repository data is persisted on the host using a [Docker volume](https://docs.docker.com/userguide/dockervolumes/).
+The command above uses the `/var/lib/sourcegraph` directory on the host to store this data.